nesrak1/AssetsTools.NET/README.md

 Programs/Libraries (since they all have similar names)

 * UABE - The original UABE program by DerPopo
-* UABE.NET - UABE._NET_ is the program in this repo, otherwise, it's the original
 * AssetsTools - The original AssetsTools library by DerPopo
 * AssetsTools.NET - This asset viewing/modifying library in this repo
 * AssetsView/AssetsView.NET - The asset viewer program in this repo